 - Comply with the professional code of ethics of AHIMA and maintain effective professional conduct at all times.

 - Be prepared for certification for the RHIT credential.

 - Demonstrate the entry level skills as outlined in the Domains, Subdomains, and Tasks of AHIMA.

 - Demonstrate clear and effective communication skills, critical thinking, and problem solving within their scope of practice.

 |Hospital||Home Health Care Agencies||Law Firms|

 CRITERIA FOR GRADUATION

-Students must complete 68 credits in the Health Information Technology program and achieve a minimum grade of "C" in all courses.
+Students must complete 68 credits in the Health Information Management program and achieve a minimum grade of "C" in all courses.
 Students must attain a final GPA of 2.0 or higher.
 Graduates are eligible to sit for the Registered Health Information Technician (RHIT) credentialing examination administered by the American Health Information Management Association.